 Fuck Brexit!
 Get thee to these European festivals, where the beer is (sometimes) cheap and the sun (almost) always shines.

 They haven’t built that wall separating us from Europe yet, so take advantage by booking tickets to these reliably brilliant European festivals, which have started releasing information about line-ups so good you’ll salivate.
-The prices quoted include booking fees, because that’s money too, you know?

 When: June 24 – July 1

-Headliners: Arcade Fire, Foo Fighters, Justice, Moderat/Modeselector, Blink-182, Erasure, Solange.
+Line-up: Arcade Fire, Foo Fighters, Justice, Moderat/Modeselector, Blink-182, Erasure, Solange.

 Why you should go: Copenhagen was the coolest place to go on holiday in 2016 and the ‘Graffiti Zone’ is packed with street art and installations from renowned artists.